gauthamarun/Driver-Distraction-Model/README.md

 4. Test the model using the provided dataset or your custom dataset.

 ## Acknowledgments:
-This project was developed by a team of students from the School of Computer Science and Engineering at Vellore Institute of Technology, and was presented in a research paper accepted at Bennett University Global AI Summit.
+This project was developed by a team of students from the School of Computer Science and Engineering at Vellore Institute of Technology, and was recently accepted at Bennett University Global AI Summit.

+##Dataset References

+Imen Jegham, Anouar Ben Khalifa, Ihsen Alouani, Mohamed Ali Mahjoub, A novel public dataset for multimodal multiview and multispectral driver distraction analysis: 3MDAD, Signal Processing: Image Communication, Volume 88, October 2020, 115966, DOI: https://doi.org/10.1016/j.image.2020.115960.

+Imen Jegham, Anouar Ben Khalifa, Ihsen ALOUANI, Mohamed Ali MAHJOUB, MDAD : A Multimodal and Multiview in-Vehicle Driver Action Dataset, In: Vento M., Percannella G. (eds) Computer Analysis of Images and Patterns.
+CAIP 2019.
+Lecture Notes in Computer Science, vol 11679.
+Springer, Cham, pp. 518-529.